vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 confirmed that the time of the vaccine administration is forecast to not have rain and to be reasonably warm (temperature range of 61-62 degrees Fahrenheit).

+### Shopping and laundry done on 2025-03-19 and 2025-03-20

+I did shopping at Berkeley Bowl on 2025-03-19 and at Trader Joe's on 2025-03-20.
+I did regular laundry on 2025-03-19 and heavy laundry on 2025-03-20, so my shopping and laundry needs in the days right after the vaccine are minimal.

+### Packing / prep on the morning of 2025-03-21

+While packing / prep is ideally done the previous evening, the previous evening was hectic with laundry completion, so I deferred packing / prep to the morning.
+This included packing the COVID-19 vaccine card as well as looking into my California digital vaccine record situation.